Rupert Hohwieler 15/06/23

 About the third…

-Called Empire Empire, it’s the latest effort from Harneet Baweja and the crew behind Gunpowder, which make up some of London’s best Indian restaurants (and have rightly been garlanded with a Bib Gourmand).
+Called Empire Empire, it’s the latest effort from Harneet Baweja and the crew behind the Gunpowder family, which make up some of London’s best Indian restaurants.
 After conquering the central and eastern parts of the city, they’ve now turned their attention west to Notting Hill, a neighbourhood that seems to be hogging all of London’s best new restaurants at the moment – Dorian, Akub, The Pelican and The Counter, to name just a few in the last year or so.

 Empire Empire’s idea is based on the old-school curry house of the 1970’s, a period that’s said to be India’s golden age of art, music and food, and when loosely-buttoned loud silk shirts were the trend.